gustavostuff/real-men/README.md

 ### Specifying entities

-Many entities can be specified as long as they're separated by comas __with no spaces__:
+Many entities can be specified as long as they're separated by commas __with no spaces__:

 ```men test2 --entities user,cat```